BrunoMazorra/Paper-Summary/README.md

 # SCRF: Template - Research Summary

 ---
-title: [Research Summary - DO NOT RUG ON ME: ZERO-DIMENSIONAL SCAM DETECTION]
+title: DO NOT RUG ON ME: ZERO-DIMENSIONAL SCAM DETECTION
 description: One or two sentences of what the post is about.
-tags: [DeFi, Machine learning, Scam Detection,Rug pulls]
+tags: DeFi, Machine learning, Scam Detection,Rug pulls
-created: [2020-12-25]
+created: 2020-12-25
-researcher: [Bruno Mazorra and Victor Adan]
+researcher: Bruno Mazorra and Victor Adan
 ---

 > ### TLDR